Joey-Cai/Joey-Cai.github.io/_posts/2019-05-16-02-English-learing-perusal.md

 ### Part 2：Questions：

-1. What is the funding tenets of the liberalism ？
+1. What is the founding tenets of the liberalism ？
 2. What makes the tenets shatter ？